Numeez/mini-gc/README.md

+Mini GC is a lightweight Garbage Collector implementation in C for learning memory management.

 # Mini GC

 A lightweight **Garbage Collector implementation in C**, built as a learning project to explore and understand memory management techniques at a low level.